near/NEPs/text/0017-execution-results.md

   We may also expose the error directly in the execution result.
 - Split into final outcome into transaction and receipts.

+### NEW

+- The `FinalExecutionStatus` contains the early result even if some dependent receipts are not yet executed.
+Most function call transactions contain 2 receipts.
+The 1st receipt is execution, the 2nd is the refund.
+Before this change, the transaction was not resolved until the 2nd receipt was executed.
+After this change, the `FinalExecutionOutcome` will have `FinalTransactionStatus::SuccessValue("")` after the execution of the 1st receipt, while the 2nd receipt execution outcome status is still `Pending`.
+This helps to get the transaction result on the front-end faster without waiting for all refunds.

 ```rust
 pub struct ExecutionOutcome {
     /// Execution status.
 Contains the result in case of successful execution.